 \subsubsection{Automatic Metrics}

-We take the perspective of rewards designed in Section 2.3 to automatic evaluation.
+We apply the reward perspective designed in Section 2.3 to automatic evaluation.
 In particular, for the view of reward (2), we count the number of generated responses that contain a word that expresses surprise (i.e., Aha, Oh, Wow, Whoa, Gee, Really?, Amazing) by conservative string-matching heuristics.
 For the view of reward (4), we count the number of generated responses that contain a question word or a question mark.
-We denote CS, SE, RL, and AQ as Cosine Similarity, Surprise Emotion, Response Length, and Asking Questions, respectively.
-In our evaluation and discussion, each metric is in units of one response, and the scores are acquired by taking the average over all samples.
+We denote CS, SE, LR, and AQ as cosine similarity, surprise emotion, response length, and asking questions, respectively.
+In our automatic evaluation and discussion, each metric is measured per response, and its score is obtained by taking the average across all samples.